LogoLogo

 Design a procedure to execute multiple recoveries within one recovery session.

-Recovery Scenarios are available for AWS and Azure policies.
+Recovery Scenarios are available for:

 24.1 Overview